lfrestrepog/if-docs/docs/pipelines/sci.md

 resources-reserved: # proportion of the total component being allocated
 resources-total: # size of the component
 ```
 Most of these values can be found in manufacturer documentation for specific processors and other hardware.
-In the present case, you can again provide some default values for a hypothetiocal system.
+In the present case, you can again provide some default values for a hypothetical system.
 You can assume the resource is a processor being used in a cloud virtual machine.
 In this case, the `resources-total` can be the total number of VCPUs for the processor and the `resources-allocated` can be the number of VCPUs actually being used by your application.
-Remembering back to the Teads curve example, you already have that information available to you in the form of the `vcpus-total` and `vcpus-allocated` fields, which you can pass by name as values to `resources-total and `resources-reserved`.
+Remembering back to the Teads curve example, you already have that information available to you in the form of the `vcpus-total` and `vcpus-allocated` fields, which you can pass by name as values to `resources-total and ` resources-reserved`.

 Add the following to your `defaults` section: